AbrSergey/Easy-Posting/readme.md

 - Maybe add support for different HTML templates like Pug, Handlebars etc.? (probably a hairy goal, but could be fun)
 - Create env-commands for executing program.
 - Learn how to properly create a NPM package.
+- Create a cool website for the project.
 - Set up test enviroments and other practical stuff that i know nothing about.
 - Come up with tons of more ideas.